-To prove the point, we designed a campaign that would, literally, project more “honest” versions of our competitors’ logos onto the buildings of their corporate headquarters, along with scrolling, real-time tweets of customer dissatisfaction with their providers.
+To prove the point, we projected more “honest” versions of our competitors’ logos onto the buildings of their corporate headquarters, along with scrolling, real-time tweets of customer dissatisfaction with their providers.

 Art Directors: Dawn McCarthy/Monica Taylor Copywriters: Steve Howard/Roger Baldacci

-Thorn is a technology company, founded by Ashton Kutcher and Demi Moore to prevent online child abuse and trafficking tasked us with creating an integrated campaign to spread the word about their technology.
+Thorn, a technology company, founded by Ashton Kutcher and Demi Moore to prevent online child abuse and trafficking tasked us with creating an integrated campaign to spread the word about their technology.

 Thorn uses new digital platforms and technologies as a weapon to better understand the way abusers use social media.
 They democratize their technology so that law enforcement has access to all of their research.